Bank of England Base Rate

 Whenever we list an interest rate, we always state whether it’s fixed or variable.

-You can see what the new rate on your account will be below:
+You can see what the new rate on your account is below:

-Will rates be increasing if base rate goes up again?
+Will rates be decreasing if base rate goes down again?

 We continually review our rates and monitor market movement to make sure we offer long-term value to our members.